Vibe1990/Spotify_Data_Analysis/README.md

 Looking to flex some of my supervised learning muscle and use several approaches to predict popularity scores of tracks on Spotify.
 The approaches that were taken included:

   1) Generalized Linear Models
   2) Regression Trees
   3) Generalized Additive Models
   4) k-Nearest Neighbours

-Findings: Overall, audio + track features alone are a poor model predictor for popularity scores.
+Accuracy measure: RMSE Score